ninoNinkovic/LiveStamps/README.md

 However, the stamp would still be considered "live" because a regex was supplied.

-Because the stamp is still "live", changing either value in the list would instantly update all existing stamps matching the regex within the document, allowing you instantly update the document with a static date or change to a different company name if desired.
+Because the stamp is still "live", changing either value in the list would instantly update all existing stamps matching the regex within the document, allowing you to make a document-wide change to a static date or a different company name if desired.

 **Note:**